Kuai Dafu: Imprisonment and later life

+In December 1968, Kuai Dafu received a notice that he was assigned to work as an electrolysis worker at the Qingtongxia Aluminum Plant in Ningxia.

 In 1970, after falling out of grace with Jiang Qing, Kuai was imprisoned alongside Han Aijing.
 He was tried and convicted to a seventeen-year prison sentence in 1983.
 Kuai and Han went on to share a prison cell with activist Wei Jingsheng.

+On April 19, 1978, Kuai Dafu was arrested by the Beijing Municipal Public Security Bureau at a university-wide assembly of faculty and students.

+On March 16, 1983, the Beijing Intermediate People's Court sentenced Nie Yuanzi, Kuai Dafu, and Han Aijing for their counter-revolutionary activities in following the Lin Biao and Jiang Qing anti-Party clique.
+He was sentenced to 17 years imprisonment for counter-revolutionary propaganda and incitement, murder, and false accusation, and deprived of their political rights for 4 years.
+He was subsequently imprisoned in Qincheng Prison in Beijing and Tanggemu Farm in Gonghe County, Qinghai Province.
+In September 1987, Kuai Dafu was released.

+Kuai subsequently pursued a business career.
+In 1994, he moved to Shenzhen and partnered with a Tsinghua University classmate to run an audio equipment engineering company.
+However, due to unequal profit sharing, Kuai decided to start his own business.

 Similarly to other student leaders from the Cultural Revolution, Kuai was pressured by the post-Mao governments of Jiang Zemin and Hu Jintao to remain discrete about their past as Red Guards and "not to say anything that is 'sensitive'".

-He reportedly pursued a business career in Shenzhen.
+Chinese platforms stated that Kuai Dafu had died on November 24, 2025, although this was not officially confirmed.